 Why non-Indigenous people can't do Aboriginal art:

-Remember a non-indigenous Australian (or any non Aboriginal person around the world) can never create an Aboriginal artwork because only people from specific parts of country can tell the story of that country.
+Remember a non-Indigenous Australian (or any non Aboriginal person around the world) can never create an Aboriginal artwork because only people from specific parts of country can tell the story of that country.
 They are the only ones with authority to do so – Aboriginal artists must have permission to tell the stories of their country.

 Children and educators and teachers can explore techniques used in Aboriginal art, but it is important that this doesn’t become cultural appropriation (the adoption of the customs, or art of one group of people or society by members of a dominant culture).